 - Use the resources we have referred you to on campus.
 They work!

 - Please help us keep our campus as accessible as possible.
-If you any access barriers, please contact us at (973) 338-1777.
+If you any access barriers, please contact us at UNTDdisability@untdallas.edu.

 UNT Disability Assistance Request for Orientation

-To request assistance (e.g. Sign Language Interpreter, FM loop personal audio amplifier, screen magnification software) for Parent Orientation, New Student Orientation, Transfer Orientation or Graduate Student Orientation, you must notify the Disability Services Office by phone at (972) 338-1777 or by email Cynthia.Suarez@untdallas.edu at least two weeks in advance.
+To request assistance (e.g. Sign Language Interpreter, FM loop personal audio amplifier, screen magnification software) for Parent Orientation, New Student Orientation, Transfer Orientation or Graduate Student Orientation, please notify the Office of Disability Services by email at UNTDdisability@untdallas.edu at least two weeks in advance.
 UNTD does not provide personal care items such as wheelchairs/scooters, orientation and mobility services, or personal attendant care.

 Services Provided by Disability Services Office:

-- The DSO obtains and maintains student disability documentation that has been provided by students as part of the request for academic accommodations.
+- The Office of Disability Services obtains and maintains student disability documentation that has been provided by students as part of the request for academic accommodations.

 - Provides student’s information (student name, id#, class name, location, instructor, date and time of class) to contracted providers (CART, interpreters, note taker, etc.) to assist in provision of academic accommodations;